-3) Separation of Individual and Production
+3) Separation of individual and production

-For this point, we dip into Marxist theory and understand the link between the individual and what they produce.
+For this point, we can dip into Marxist theory and understand the link between the individual and what they produce.
 In the pre-modern world, there was a clear connection between your role as a worker and the service or work you provided.

 No matter what your profession might have been – a farmer, a tailor, a cobbler – you clearly understood your role in society, as it was directly connected to the work you performed and the items you produced.

 Today, that link is no longer so clear.
 We have created businesses and corporations that run seemingly imaginary roles.
 There are countless professions now that, if asked the question, “What do you produce?”, cannot answer simply.